 State Commission Litigation

-Eckert Seamans specializes in commission enforcement and collections litigation before the state public utility commissions.
+Eckert Seamans specializes in regulatory compliance and other commission enforcement litigation before state public utility commissions as well as at the FCC. utility commissions.
 The firm has handled cases before Commissions across its footprint from Pennsylvania to Maryland to D.C. to Virginia to New Jersey, among others.
-Eckert Seamans’ telecom team leverages its expertise across multiple offices in state commission cases.
+Eckert Seamans’ telecommunications team leverages its expertise across multiple offices in state commission cases.

-Eckert Seamans assists in every aspect of a transaction, including both transactional and regulatory aspects.
-In addition, Eckert Seamans attorneys provide responsive and effective review of more routine transactions, with extensive experience reviewing infrastructure contracts including poles, conduits, and indefeasible rights of use (IRU).
+Eckert Seamans assists in every aspect of a transaction, including both contractual negotiation and regulatory compliance.
+In addition, Eckert Seamans attorneys provide responsive and effective assistance with routine transactions and have extensive experience reviewing infrastructure contracts including utility poles, conduits, dark fiber leases, and indefeasible rights of use (IRU).

 Wireline Competition Issues

-- Represent carrier clients in FCC and state commission rulemaking and policy proceedings addressing a broad range of issues related to intercarrier compensation, the regulation of VoIP, access to numbering resources, IP Transition, LNPA Transition, and Open Internet policy.
+- Advocate on a broad range of issues related to intercarrier compensation, the regulation of VoIP, access to numbering resources, IP Transition, LNPA Transition, and Open Internet policy.

-- Represent competitive local exchange carriers and VoIP providers in application proceedings before the FCC and state commissions for licensing and certification to provide domestic and international services, including local and long distance services.
+- Represent carriers in application proceedings before the FCC and state commissions for licensing and certification to provide domestic and international services, including local and long distance services.

 - Represent clients on data security issues, including domestic and foreign encryption and lawful intercept requirements.

-- Represent carriers in receiving necessary federal and state regulatory approvals for various transactional matters, including mergers and corporate reorganizations.
+- File and obtain regulatory for various transactional matters, including financing, mergers, change of control and corporate reorganizations.

-- Counsel competitive and specialized service providers (e.g., VoIP providers, wholesale carriers, UNE-P and resale providers, and Internet Service Providers) on a variety of regulatory issues unique to their respective lines of business, including FCC and state compliance, reporting, and disclosure obligations.
+- Counsel competitive and specialized service providers (e.g., VoIP providers, wholesale carriers, dark fiber providers, and Internet Service Providers) on a variety of regulatory issues unique to their respective lines of business, including FCC and state compliance, reporting, and disclosure obligations.

 - Negotiate regulated and unregulated agreements for the purchase of telecommunications services, including agreements for the purchase, sale, and lease of fiber, equipment, and other telecommunications assets.